astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 transformations into reference frames in relative motion.
 For an object at rest, we would say its velocity is zero, but the four-velocity must still have a size of $-1$, so it has a time component of $i$.
+It's not wrong to think of this component as defining a "velocity in time".
+Any object sitting still in space is still moving forward in time, at a rate of one second per second (in its own rest frame).

+It is tempting to say that the velocity through time will change if you increase the velocity through space.
+This isn't wrong, exactly, but you have to be very careful with how the words connect to the mathematics.
+We define velocity through space as the space components of the velocity four vector divided by $\gamma$.
+If we define a velocity through time, we must be consistent and also divide by
+$\gamma$.
+That would imply the time velocity is $1$ (or $c$) no matter what the speed ($dx/dt$, without the $\gamma$) is.
+The change in the time component of the four-velocity comes from the time dilation factor, and we do not include that factor in our definition of the word "velocity".
+The velocity through time is therefore a universal, unchanging constant.

-As you "boost" into a moving reference frame, the object gains velocity through space, but to maintain the same size, it must also gain velocity in time, and the Lorentz factor $\gamma$ ensures that the total size remains the same.
-The speed limit of the universe, $\beta=1$ is set by the demand that the size of the velocity four-vector remain $-1$, no matter how far you rotate it through hyperbolic space time.
+As long as you are consistent with your definitions, it is fair to say that the speed limit of the universe, $\beta=1$ is set by the demand that the size of the velocity four-vector remain $-1$, no matter how far you rotate it through hyperbolic space time.
+Since both time and space components increase by the same factor $\gamma$, the fact that the time component of $[v_4]$ is $i\gamma c$ means that the space velocity can never get bigger than $c$, no matter how big $\gamma$ gets.
+If it did, then the difference of the squared components would no longer be $-c^2$.
+Hyperbolic rotation preserves the size of a four-vector just as spacial rotation preserves the size of a three-vector.
 Thinking of changing speed as a rotation is also helpful in understanding what happens to velocities when you consider them from the point of view of a relatively moving frame of reference, as explored in the next section.

 ## Addition of Velocities